uc-cdis/BRH-documentation/docs/nextflow-request-creds.md

 We will send you the credentials through direct message on Slack, in a link to keep them private.

-Please note: If you receive credentials but you are not able to successfully upload an image before they expire, please ping `@nextflow-support` on Slack to let us know we do not need to monitor your submitted image.
+Please note: If you receive credentials but you are not able to successfully upload an image before they expire, please ping `nextflow-support` on Slack to let us know we do not need to monitor your submitted image.

 [*Continue to Upload Docker Image*](./nextflow-upload-docker.md)